 3 Common Types of Toilets

-Home is where you can release all the anguish you felt from eating too much cheese or whatever that was that upset your stomach.
-So it is only fitting that you purchase a toilet bowl where comfort is a luxury you can definitely afford.
-When purchasing a toilet bowl, you have to consider if you can DIY plumb it if it comes to that point and most importantly, if it suits your taste.
-Here are 3 common types of toilets you probably have to know about.
+Home is where you can let go of all the pain you’ve been experiencing as a result of eating too much cheese or whatever it was that upset your stomach.
+As a result, it’s only natural that you buy a toilet bowl where comfort is a luxury you can surely afford.
+When buying a toilet bowl, think about whether you’ll be able to DIY-plumb it once the time comes, and, most significantly, if it’ll fit your tastes.
+Here are three main types of toilets that you should be aware of.

 Gravity Flow Toilet

-This toilet type is usually found in residential homes since it has a simple design and only consists of a few parts that can easily be bought at hardware stores.
-Contrary to the pressure-assisted toilet, the gravity flow uses the weight of the water in the tank to flush the toilet.
-The tank uses less water since water is stored in the tank that is above the bowl and uses gravity to release the water into the bowl and pushes the contents to the trap, leaving a clean toilet bowl.
+Because it has a simple design and only a few parts that can be easily purchased at hardware stores, this toilet type is commonly found in residential dwellings.
+The gravity flow toilet, unlike the pressure-assisted toilet, flushes the toilet using the weight of the water in the tank.
+Because water is held in a tank above the toilet bowl, the tank uses gravity to release the water into the bowl and pushes the contents to the trap, leaving a clean toilet bowl.

 Vacuum Assist Toilet

-This toilet type is the latest flush innovation in the toilet industry.
-When it comes to flushing solid contents, the vacuum-assisted toilet works better than the gravity flow types but does not come close to the performance of the pressure-assisted ones.
-They are a bit similar to the gravity flow types since they are both easy to repair and both uses the same fill and flush valves in their tanks.
-The tank contains a vacuum inside and when the toilet is flushed, the water from the tank creates a suction in the vacuum tank and the trapway to flush the solid waste in the bowl.
-This is one of those tank-inside-a-tank kinds of toilets.
-However, this is more costly compared to gravity flow toilets and are currently limited in number.
+The most recent flush innovation in the toilet industry is this toilet type.
+When it comes to flushing solids, the vacuum-assisted toilet performs better than gravity flow toilets, but not quite as well as pressure-assisted toilets.
+They are similar to gravity flow kinds in that they are both simple to maintain and use the same fill and flush valves in their tanks.
+When the toilet is flushed, the water from the tank creates a suction in the vacuum tank and the trapway, flushing the solid waste in the bowl.
+This is one of those toilets with a tank inside a tank.
+However, when compared to gravity flow toilets, this is more expensive.